Appsilon/readme_rmd_template/README.md

 ```
 git submodule add git@github.com:Appsilon/readme_rmd_template.git
 ```
 This results in creating readme_rmd_template directory within repository containing templates and readme_rmd_template.sh script.
-You can update this submodule later on to receive all up to date templates.
+You can update this submodule later on to receive all up to date templates - just run `git pull origin master` within submodule directory.

 Using:
 ```